RESIDENT ART PROGRAM AND GALLERY

 The background painting on the Donor Wall that is mounted in the main hallway of the Home is the largest and most visible example of the residents' talents.
 Attention to the Resident Art Program continues to expand in and around the DC area.
-Resident artwork has been on display in private homes, several restaurants and offices including, Sushiko, Peacoke Cafe, Sonoma Restauarant and Wine Bar, Long and Foster Realtors, the State Farm Insurance Office of Jon Laskin in Chevy Chase, and the Friendship Heights Village Community Center.
-In the fall of 2015, the Resident Art Program donated a painting of Chuck Brow, godfather of "go-go" mask, to the DC Community Archives.
+Resident artwork has been on display in private homes, several restaurants and offices including, Sushiko, Peacock Cafe, Sonoma Restaurant and Wine Bar, Long and Foster Realtors, the State Farm Insurance Office of Jon Laskin in Chevy Chase, and the Friendship Heights Village Community Center.
+In the fall of 2015, the Resident Art Program donated a painting of Chuck Brown, godfather of "go-go", to the DC Community Archives.

 The work of these remarkable artists has also drawn the attention of a number of local individuals.
-F. Soone Roberts, an award winning documentarian, was intrigued by the pieces on display at Sushiko and has since made a video, called Praise about the program at the Home.
-Equally moved by the creativity of the Home's resident artists was Walter Grio, founder of "Shoot for Change", a phillanthropic photographic undertaking based in Washington, DC and Editor-in-Chief of Fashiontographer.com
+F. Stone Roberts, an award winning documentarian, was intrigued by the pieces on display at Sushiko and has since made a video, called Paint about the program at the Home.
+Equally moved by the creativity of the Home's resident artists was Walter Grio, founder of "Shoot for Change", a philanthropic photographic undertaking based in Washington, DC and Editor-in-Chief of Fashiontographer.com

 For more information about the Program or to arrange a gallery tour, please contact Debbie Lyle at 202-966-6667 extension 3373 or email@example.com